Sustainable operations

 12 Cover-More, Farmers Group, Inc. and its subsidiaries, our joint ventures with Banco Sabadell and Banco Santander, smaller businesses like Real Garant and Orion, third party vendors as well as our new acquisitions Zurich Kotak and Travel Guard are out of scope of this commitment.

-14 DEFRA emissions factors for air travel are held flat to the 2022 factor set given subsequent updates incorporated load factors which were impacted by the pandemic.
+14 We are using 2022 DEFRA emissions factors for air travel given subsequent updates incorporated load factors which were impacted by the pandemic.
 This would have inflated air emissions by an estimated 20 percent and would not reflect an accurate view of our travel activity.